karayabin/universe-snapshot/universe/Ling/Light/personal/mydoc/pages/light-service-container.md

 If your service needs extra configuration like data, use the **config/data** directory (see the [light application recommended structure](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/light-application-recommended-structure.md)) document for more details.

-By convention, if the service configuration file is brought by a third-party plugin, the configuration file has the same name as the plugin.
-So for instance if the plugin is **Light_ReverseRouter**, then the corresponding configuration file will be named **Light_ReverseRouter.byml**.
+By convention, if the service configuration file is brought by a third-party plugin, the configuration file is named after the [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) of the planet bringing it.
+So for instance if the planet is **Ling.Light_ReverseRouter**, then the corresponding configuration file will be named **Ling.Light_ReverseRouter.byml**.